Pierre & Jérôme Coursodon - Saint-Joseph La Sensonne 2022

 Wine rated (2023 guide) 91-93/100

 The 2022 is very woody.
-Not surprising, given that it matured in 228-liter new French oak barrels.
-Pronounced wood smoke and cedar mingle with licorice, fruitcake, black cherry compote and blackberry.
+This is not surprising, given that it has been aged in new 228-liter French oak barrels.
+Pronounced wood smoke and cedar mingle with licorice, fruitcake, black cherry compote, and blackberry.
 Looking for power and concentration?
 Look no further.

 James Suckling